 - Rotary Club: Two students, one boy and one girl may be selected as "Students of the Month" by the Rotary Club.
 Criteria for selection may include: academic class-work, involvement in student activities, demonstration of leadership skills, demonstration of community service, school attendance and tardiness to classes, and dependability.
 The Rotary Club honors each student with a certificate and news story in the local paper.
-The Rotary Club selects "Students of the Year" and provides them a cash award at the spring awards assembly. - Elks Lodge #2705: Two students, one boy and one girl will be chosen each month as "Students of the Month".
-Students are recommended by their teachers.
-Each Student of the Month receives a cash award as well as attending a luncheon in their honor.
-A plaque is presented to students at the spring awards assembly.
-"Students of the Year" receive a plaque and a cash award.
+The Rotary Club selects "Students of the Year" and provides them a cash award at the spring awards assembly. - Elks Lodge #2705: Two students, one male and one female will be chosen each month as "Students of the Month".
+Students are recommended by their teachers based on academics, citizenship and community service.
+Each Student of the Month receives a cash award from the Elks Lodge as well as attending a luncheon in their honor.
+The Elks Lodge presents a plaque to each Student of the Month at the spring awards assembly.
+From the group of Students of the Month, one female and one male student are selected as Students of the Year.
+Students of the Year receive a plaque and a cash award from the Elks Lodge at the spring awards assembly.